Catfishing & Online Dating Investigations

-Someone who is doing the catfishing could be a lone person doing it just for fun, or it could be part of an organized internationa group with the intent of comitting fraud for purely financial incentive.
+Someone who is doing the catfishing could be a lone person doing it just for fun, or it could be part of an organized international group with the intent of committing fraud for a purely financial incentive.
 For a common person, it is hard to tell if the catfisher is in their basement in Michigan, or in an underground internet cafe in Nigeria.
 Either way, there are a few signs that you are being catfished, including:

 - The catfisher doesn’t want to speak on the phone or meet in person.
-Every time you make arrangement to get together, even if you suggest travelling to meet them, they have an excuse.
+Every time you make arrangements to get together, even if you suggest traveling to meet them, they have an excuse.

 - Lack of pictures on their profile.
-Sometimes all the pictures the catfisher uses look like they are part of the same seriers, as if someone was modeling for a shoot.
-You should be weary if the person’s pictures all look similar.
-Their profile should look like anyone else’s with happy and sad pictures in every day life.
+Sometimes all the pictures the catfisher uses look like they are part of the same series as if someone was modeling for a shoot.
+You should be wary if the person’s pictures all look similar.
+Their profile should look like anyone else’s with happy and sad pictures in everyday life.